Tragic Story Of Partition

 The only reason for partition was Congress – few Congress leaders who were old, tired, not ready to fight any more and having political desire of getting power at the earliest.
 All this made them accept partition without much protest and fight.
 (274)

-This demands youth to join politics, instead of living it in the hands of tired, frustrated and idle old.
+This demands youth to join politics, instead of living it in the hands of tired, frustrated, and idle old.

-3. Can India, Pakistan and Bangladesh unite again?
+3. Can India, Pakistan, and Bangladesh unite again?
 (276)

-Answer is a big "YES".
+The answer is a big "YES".

-Examples in the History of all the divided nations trying and on the way to success are following:
+Examples in the History of all the divided nations trying and on the way to success are the following:

 1. North and South Korea